Ayansh252yadav/delta-demo/README.md

-Learnini concepts of git and </br>
+Learning concepts of git and </br>
 github